History of Seattle: Early history of Seattle

 What is now Seattle has been inhabited since the end of the last glacial period (c.
 8,000 B.C.—10,000 years ago), for at least 4,000 years.
-In the mid-1850s the Coast Salish peoples of what is now called the Duwamish Tribe and Suquamish, as well as other associated groups and tribes, were living in some 13 villages within the present-day city limits of Seattle.
+In the mid-1850s the Coast Salish people of what is now called the Duwamish Tribe and Suquamish, as well as other associated groups and tribes, were living in some 13 villages within the present-day city limits of Seattle.
 Evidence of continuous human habitation of a village site within the current city limits of the city of Seattle dating back to the 6th century C.E. exists on the Port of Seattle Terminal 107 site, located on the Western bank of the Duwamish River.
 The site was abandoned in approximately 1800, for unknown reasons.
 Other notable village sites include the birthplace of Chief Seattle, which was located near the current footprint of the King Street Station.

 George Vancouver was the first European to visit the Seattle area in May 1792 during his 1791-95 expedition to chart the Pacific Northwest.

 The founding of Seattle is usually dated from the arrival of the Denny Party scouts on September 25, 1851.
 However, Luther Collins, Henry Van Asselt, and the Maple family founded a farming settlement on what is currently the Seattle neighborhood of Georgetown on September 27, 1851.
 The Denny party's original site was an unfinished cabin, without roof, and a camp site, located at Alki Point, in West Seattle.
 The Collins party settlement was improved with permanent structures, and was soon producing produce and meat for sale and barter.
 In April, 1852, Arthur A. Denny abandoned the original site at Alki in favor of a better protected site on Elliott Bay that is now part of downtown Seattle.
 Arthur A. Denny and Luther Collins were the first commissioners of King County after its creation in 1852.
 Around the same time, David Swinson "Doc" Maynard began settling the land immediately south of Denny's.